What’s the secret to a great day? A great morning workout!

 1. HIIT Workouts

 Tabata and the popular “Insanity” series qualify as high-intensity interval training (HIIT) workouts.
-They are designed to be as short as possible — yet as intense and as powerful as you make them.
+They are designed to be as short as possible — yet as intense and as powerful as you

 Often, coaches will tell you to “beat your own personal best,” which means giving a little — or a lot — more to the workout with each rep.